 What have I gained (that I never could have imagined)?
 The ability to self-soothe.
 Profound self-trust.
 Having my own back.
 Being truly present with others.
 Impeccable boundaries.
 Equanimity.
 The ability to truly receive acknowledgement, validation, and approval, from whomever it comes.
 To Mother.

 Ironically, this ability and desire to Mother comes in the midst losing my biological ability to become a mother.

-And so dear wisp of energy that is my daughter, I want you to know this: I am your Mother and I honor you by no longer punishing myself.
+And so dear wisp of energy that is my daughter, I want you to know that I think of you often.
+I imagine how old you’d be, what you’d be doing in your life, whether or not we would have escaped the dysfunctional patterns that at one time seemed etched in stone.
+I also want you to know this: I am your Mother and I honor you by no longer punishing myself.
 I choose to be an example of what is possible.

 A note to mothers and daughters who are struggling:

 The biggest patriarchal lie out there is that of the “perfect” mother.
 This lie is the cause of so much intergenerational pain and dysfunction.
 Although it might not seem like it, the good news is that your daughter can not ease your pain with her forgiveness.
 What I wish most for you, if you are a mother who is struggling, is the ability to forgive yourself.

 If you are a daughter who’s mother was unwilling or unable to be who you needed her to be, my heart goes out to you.
 I’m guessing that deep down inside, without realizing it, she was terrified of being burnt at the stake (whether literally – like women were centuries ago – or figuratively like they are today) for not being perfect as defined by others.